 Each August for the past eight years, an estimated 10,000 people — including 2,500 triathletes — converge in Cebu for this spectacle.
 Organized by Sunrise Events, Inc., the Cebu race is often recognized as one of the world’s best, twice hosting the Ironman 70.3 Asia-Pacific Championships.
 Participants get to compete alongside pros like Tim Reed, Mauricio Mendez, Belinda Granger and Caroline Steffen.

 Back in 2014 when I joined as runner for a relay team, one of the bike relay participants was Pete Jacobs.
 He was the 2012 Ironman World Championships (Kona, Hawaii) winner.
-While Pete Jacobs was readying his bike before the race began, he kept looking at the bike beside him (a beautiful Pinarello road bike) and wondered who professional might be beside him.
+While Pete Jacobs was readying his bike before the Cebu race began, he kept looking at the bike beside him (a sleek Pinarello) and wondered who professional might be beside him.
 It was my bike relay teammate and best friend Dr. Ronald Eullaran!
-I can’t think of any other event where you get to stand and prepare your equipment beside the world champion.
+I can’t think of any other event where you get to stand and prepare beside the world champion.

 With the Regent Aguila Ironman 70.3 race, this 2020, we were struck by Covid-19.
 And though Sunrise Events, through the indefatigable general manager Princess Galura, did all it could to prepare for the race, there was no stopping this ruthless virus.